 One way to find out how long it takes to get Ancestry DNA results is to see what other people are saying.
 The question does get asked a lot in social media forums.

-Below are some recent reports in 2020.
+Below are some reports within the last 12 months.
 Some people are including the postal time, and others record how long it takes from the point where Ancestry has received the kit.

 When I average these reports, my summary is that it’s taking between three to six weeks.

 - I mailed [my cousin] the kit on 2nd October and the results were ready on 23rd October.
 It took 21 days including postal time.

 - I was told my test results would be ready on 21st September but I got them on 8th September.

 - My sample was mailed in late July and results were received on 4th August.